DheepthaRai/kmostfrequentwords/README.md

 # kmostfrequentwords

-This repo contains the code to find the k most frequent words in a given statement or from a local text file.
+This repo contains the code to find the k most frequent words in any given statement or from a local text file.